Betweenmatt/TastyScript/Wiki/README.md

    2) All Overrides are put into the stack
    3) All imports are parsed from top to bottom, following the above two points
    4) All the pre-defined functions are put into the stack
+   1) The Awake function(s) are executed in the order of first in the stack
+   2) The Start override is executed\
-* When a function is put into the stack it is parsed from top to bottom, on a line by line basis.
+* When a function is called from the stack it is parsed from top to bottom, on a line by line basis.
    1) All strings are found and a token is created
    2) All numbers are found and a token is created
+   3) All Mathematical Expressions are determined
    3) All parameters are found and a token is created
    4) All variables are assigned and a token is created
    5) All functions are found and a token is created.
 The parameters are added to the function token.
    6) All extensions are found and a token is created.
 The parameters are added to the extension token, and then the extension is added to the function token it is attached to.

-* The compiler walks the function stack
-   1) The Awake function(s) are executed in the order of first in the stack
-   2) The Start override is executed
-   3) Every function token that is found is executed by searching the stack for the First function by name, so if there are two `Print()` functions, the one that is added to the stack first will always execute.
+Because of the way that the parser finds things, Syntax errors are generally found either immediately, or once the function has started.
+Compiler errors generally aren't found until they're trying to be called.

 Here are some examples: